freeplane/docs/attic/Support.md

 # Open forum
 Open forums give fast and easy access to the active user community of Freeplane.
 You can ask questions or post suggestions.

-* The [Open Discussion Forum](https://sourceforge.net/p/freeplane/discussion/758437/) is the main forum.
+* [Discussions](https://github.com/freeplane/freeplane/discussions) is the main forum.
 You must register before posting.

 # FAQ's
 *the [Troubleshooting](Troubleshooting.md) page